What is Dravet Syndrome?

 In most cases, the first seizures occur with fever and are generalised tonic-clonic (involving the whole body) or one-sided convulsions (involving half the body).
 You can find out more about the different types of seizures here.

 Epilepsy is just one part of Dravet Syndrome.
 After the first year of life, the child’s development typically slows down or regresses, sometimes severely.
-Alongside continuing seizures, a wide range of secondary conditions (‘comorbidities’) and issues may arise.
+Alongside continuing seizures, a wide range of conditions (‘comorbidities’) and issues may arise.
 You can find out more about comorbidities here.

 Click on the images below to find out more about Dravet Syndrome or download our Understanding Dravet Syndrome leaflet.